sohaib-ouzineb/QUIC-based-VPN/README.rst

 -------------

 You can try your VPN with ``telnet`` to see if you can connect from the client to 10.10.10.2.
 Telnet is not encrypted.
 However, encapsulating it in a QUIC payload encrypts it.
+Let's launch Wireshark to listen on ``mytunnel`` to see the telnet decapsulated traffic.

 .. image:: https://raw.githubusercontent.com/sohaib-ouzineb/main/master/TELNET_test.png?sanitize=true

 We can verify that the traffic that is interceptable between the client and the host is indeed protected.
-To this end, we launch Wireshark to listen to on the real interface eth0.
-We see the following:
+To this end, we launch Wireshark to listen to on the real interface eth0 and we see that the traffic is indeed QUIC-encapsulated and thus protected.

 .. image:: https://raw.githubusercontent.com/sohaib-ouzineb/main/master/QUIC_encapsulated_traffic.png?sanitize=true